tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 ### Send The Email

-Now we are ready to actually send the email, to do this we use [sp_send_dbmail](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15#arguments) which accepts a wide variety of [parameters](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15#arguments) the used in this procedure are detailed in the table below, but you can add more or remove the ones you don't need as required.
+Now we are ready to actually send the email, to do this we use [sp_send_dbmail](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15#arguments) which accepts a wide variety of [parameters](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-send-dbmail-transact-sql?view=sql-server-ver15#arguments) the ones used in this procedure are detailed in the table below, but you can add more or remove the ones you don't need as required.

 ```
 EXEC msdb.dbo.sp_send_dbmail